alexnm/house-moldovan-blog/src/posts/itineraries/israel-jordan.md

 As the modern city of Tel Aviv grew, it engulfed the old port town of Jaffa.
 Jaffa is one of the oldest cities in the world and used to be the city port for Jerusalem, so it always had a great strategic value for the region.

 If you are staying in the central area of Tel Aviv, Jaffa is 40 to 60 minutes away by foot, depending on your location of course.
-You can take a relaxing walk on the promendate of the Mediterranean Sea among cyclists, runners, families and people with pets.
+You can take a relaxing walk on the promenade of the Mediterranean Sea among cyclists, runners, families and people with pets.

 <figure>
   <img src="/img/israel/jaffa.jpg" alt="">